jac-uk/apply/.github/ISSUE_TEMPLATE/new-issue-template.md

 ## Background
 What is the origin and context of this piece of work?

-## User (candidate, admin, assessor, QT participant, panellist, digital team) Story
+## User Story (Candidate, Admin, Assessor, QT participant, Panellist, Digital team)
 As **user**, I would like **functionality** so that **benefit**.

 ## Feature(s) Description
 Clearly describe the new functionality/change(s) to existing functionality.
 Include a link to a Miro board/image if appropriate.
 - [ ]
 ## Acceptance Criteria
 Specify the requirements of the primary user(s) for the change, update, or new feature - use the format:
 It's done when...